 Your professors provided them to you for a reason.
 Those lists are amazing for checking that you’ve covered everything your professors want you to get out of the class.
 They also provide great outlines for planning study schedules.

 If you can answer your friends’ questions, then you are on the right track.
 If not, you know what you have to focus on!
 Plus, it’s amazing what a couple of confused people can end up figuring out just by putting their heads together!
-Online class platforms (e.g. Piazza, Canvas) exist for a reason if meeting in person doesn’t work for you.
-Connecting and collaborating with others is also a great way to gain support when balancing upcoming assignments, midterms, and labs.
+Connecting and collaborating with others—like forming study groups—is also a great way to gain support when balancing upcoming assignments, midterms, and labs.

 These sets of questions are usually ones that were used in previous years, so do as many as possible to get an idea of the type of questions you will encounter on your exams!
 Practice exams provided by your professors are also useful for getting used to their exam format.

-Your professor is the expert on your course (and probably the person who created the exam).
-Your lecturers and professors do appreciate open communication – don’t hesitate to visit them during their office hours!
+Your professor is the expert on your course (and probably the person who created the exam) and can support you in developing skills for academic success.
+Your lecturers and professors do appreciate open communication – don’t hesitate to join their office hours!
 Disclosing any health or personal issues that affected your academic performance may allow you to work together with your prof to find ways to catch up or make up missed material.
 If your midterm went poorly, your professor may be able to go over the exam with you and identify content you may have missed that will help improve your score when finals season rolls around.

 Your brain needs to recharge and it never feels good to write an exam while feeling like a slug!

-If you are concerned about the impact of your midterms, talk to Science Advising Monday - Friday 9:30 AM - 4 PM.
-Science Advising can help you review your options and help you make appropriate changes to your course plan.
+If you are concerned about the impact of your midterms, talk to Science Advising.
+We can help you review your options and help you make appropriate changes to your course plan.
 If your focus on your midterm was affected by a situation outside of your academics you can also access Science Advising for support.